 “I’ll aim to deepen my knowledge of statistics.
 To do this, I will attend at least one conference related to statistics and read one book on the topic per month for the next year.”

-Time-based: There is a one-year timeline for completing this goal.
+T: There is a one-year timeline for completing this target.